devskrate/testwork/_posts/2020-07-15-jio-tv-plus-and-setup-box.md

 ---
 date: 2020-07-15 18:40:05
 layout: post
-title: Jio Tv Plus and Fiber in India
+title: Jio Tv Plus and Jio Fiber in India
-subtitle: "Jio announched Jio TV plus and its fiber serive in India and this is everything you need to know."
+subtitle: "This is everything you need to know."
 description: >-
   Jio announched Jio TV plus and its fiber serive in India and this is everything you need to know.
 image: >-